jessegreathouse/openresty-docker/README.md

 Overview
 ===========
-The appeal to this brand of openresty based web server is the application layout, and layering in of PHP, Node.Js or both
+The appeal to this openresty-docker distro is the application layout, and layering in of PHP, Node.Js or both.

-I have multiple production applications using this app layout and it has gone through an interesting evolution since its conception.
-Through this repository I'm providing the fruits of that labor.
-A sensible project layout where everything stems from the root /app folder, including the components like openresty/nginx, php and Node.js
+A sensible project layout where everything stems from the root /app folder.
 With this layout you can feel confident and truly have mastery over the configuration of your project.

-What this is not, is an image to run your app with zero configuration.
+What this is not,is an image to run your app with zero configuration.
 The image comes with a generic nginx (php, php-fpm, supervisor) configuration, however even if you can manage to use these generic configurations, you probably shouldn't.
 See the Next section for more information.